 Disclaimer: This page may contain affiliate links.
 We may earn a small commission for purchases made through links in this post, at no extra cost to you.

-Another thing people living with MS will probably deal with eventually are social issues.
-The nature of MS can cause many sufferers to become alienated from family and friends.
+Living with MS ~ social connections - is another thing people MSers will eventually need to come to terms with.
+The very nature of multiple sclerosis can cause many sufferers to become alienated from family and friends.
 Many become less and less mobile and choose to remain at home, rather than go to the trouble of going out.

 Many MSers can no longer live life on the fly.
 No more spontaneous picnics or unplanned shopping or restaurant excursions.
 The moment you step out of your comfort zone, where everything is ordered and safe, you need to plan the when, where, and how long of each trip.